JUaHELE/bdr/documentation.md

 #### Journal Scan

-This scan is initiated every time at the start of the client deamon unless specified `-noreplication` flag or when the buffer overflows.
+This scan is initiated every time at the start of the client daemon unless specified `--no-replication` flag or when the buffer overflows.
 When this happens, some writes are lost to BDR and need to be recovered through scanning.
 The process works as follows:

 1. The BDR server separates disk space into blocks and computes checksums
 2. These checksums are sent to the client